emintz/ArduinoLib/RTOSAid/README.md

 Waits a specified interval for a message arrives, and receives it from the queue, without removing the message (if come) from the queue.
-Should a message arrive, it remains available for reading.
-If a message arrives, the function returns immediately.
+Should a message arrive, it remains in the queue, available for reading.
+If a message is already waiting, the function returns immediately.

 Paremters: